notofonts/malayalam/fontbakery/googlefonts-NotoSerifMalayalam-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- less

+	- numbersign

+	- seven

+	- five

-	- quotedbl
+	- comma

-	- parenright
+	- endash

-	- question
+	- nine

-	- four
+	- period

 	- eight

-	- seven

-	- ellipsis

-	- quotedblright

-	- asterisk

-	- asciicircum
+	- slash

 	- And 37 more.